rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/faq.md

 ## What is the Token Bridge?

-The Token Bridge is an interoperability protocol which allows users to move their own RSK or Ethereum ERC20 Tokens between networks in a quick and cost-efficient manner.
+The Token Bridge is an interoperability protocol which allows users to move their own Rootstock or Ethereum ERC20 Tokens between networks in a quick and cost-efficient manner.
 The UI is available at:

 - Mainnet: [tokenbridge.rsk.co](https://tokenbridge.rsk.co/)